-The costs of overheads and support services are charged to those that benefit from the supply or service in accordance with the costing principles of the CIPFA Service Reporting Code of Practice 2019/20 (SeRCOP).
+The costs of overheads and support services are charged to service segments in accordance with the Council's arrangements for accountability and financial performance.
+This means effectively that the cost of the overheads are shown in total within 'A Good Council' in the Comprehensive Income and Expenditure Statement. those that benefit from the supply or service in accordance with the costing principles of the CIPFA Service Reporting Code of Practice 2020/21(SeRCOP).
 The total absorption costing principle is used - the full cost of overheads and support services are shared between users in proportion to the benefits received, with the exception of: